knpuniversity/phpunit/knpu/coding-features-refactoring.md

 ./vendor/bin/phpunit
 ```

 Easy!
-3 of the 5 tests already pass: just OMG and a screaming Emoji left!
-Copy
+3 of the 5 already pass: just OMG and the screaming Emoji left!
+Copy the `huge`
-the `huge` if statement and paste two more times.
-Use `OMG` on the first and the
+if statement and paste two more times.
+Use `OMG` on the first and the screaming Emjoi
-screaming Emjoi for the second.
+for the second.

-I know... there's duplication and it's ugly.
+I know... there's *so* much duplication!
+It's *so* ugly.
 But...
 I don't care!
-I love it because
+I
-the tests *do* pass!
+love it because the tests *do* pass!

 ## Refactoring our Ugly Code

 And *that* means we've reached step 3 of TDD: refactor!
 I don't *actually* love
-my ugly code - it's just that it wasn't time to worry about it yet.
-TDD helps
+ugly code - it's just that it wasn't time to worry about it yet.
+TDD helps you focus
-you focus on writing your business logic correctly *first*, and *then* on improving
+on writing your business logic correctly *first*, and *then* on improving the code.
-the code.

 So let's improve this.
 Actually, if you downloaded the course code, then you should
 have a `tutorial/` directory with a `DinosaurFactory.php` file inside.
 Copy the